 Selma Jeanne Cohen

 It was Selma Jeanne Cohen’s mission in life to make dance scholarship a respected field, taking its place with the study of the other arts both in society and, particularly, the university.
 As a writer, editor, and teacher, she was a leader in transforming dance history, aesthetics, and criticism into respected disciplines.
 She encouraged and often trained those who are now working in these vital fields, so that dance is no longer viewed as mere entertainment, but is studied as a rich art on many levels, from the most elite to varieties of popular and folk expression, illuminating society in new and valuable ways.
-She was an internationalist, her Jewish heritage playing little part in her life or her approach to dance in the world.
+Cohen did not cite her Jewish heritage as having a large influence on her approach to her dance work.
 However, when being inducted into the Dance Library of Israel Hall of Fame in 2001, she spoke eloquently of her love of Israel and what it meant to her.

 Selma Jeanne Cohen was born in Chicago on September 18, 1920, the only child of Frank and Minnie (Skud) Cohen.
 Her uncle, Benjamin Cohen, was one of President Franklin D. Roosevelt’s “brain trust” in the 1930s.
 With no intention of becoming a dancer, she studied ballet while attending the Laboratory School of the University of Chicago and later the university itself, receiving a B.A. in 1941 and a Ph.D. in English literature in 1946, with a dissertation on the poetry and thought of Gerard Manley Hopkins.
 She brought this rigorous intellectual training with the “Chicago Aristotelians” to dance scholarship.
 Two years of teaching English at the University of California at Los Angeles (1946–1948) made her realize that her real interests were in dance, so she worked and taught for several years with choreographer-teacher Eugene Loring before moving to New York in 1953, where she taught at Hunter College and the High School of the Performing Arts.
 At the high school, her students in dance history included the future dance company directors Arthur Mitchell, Bruce Marks, and Eliot Feld.

 In 1959, with A.J.
 Pischl, she founded Dance Perspectives, a quarterly journal specializing in monographs on a wide variety of dance topics written by leading scholars and practitioners.
 It set a high standard that served as a model for later journals in the field.
 She became sole editor from 1966 to 1976 and used the journal to encourage a wider understanding of dance throughout the world.
 Individual issues dealt with ballet and modern dance, as well as dance in ancient Greece, India, Korea, Micronesia, Israel, and Ghana, popular entertainment, iconography, music, design, and even dance poetry.
-She also established the Dance Perspectives Foundation, which since 1973 has given the annual De la Torre Bueno Prize for the best dance book of the year, the most prestigious award in the field.
+She also established the Dance Perspectives Foundation, which from 1973 to 2001 awarded the annual de la Torre Bueno Prize® for the best dance book of the year, the most prestigious award in the field.
+The Society of Dance History Scholars (SDHS) awarded the Bueno Prize from 2003 to 2016, and after SDHS merged with the Congress on Research in Dance to form the Dance Studies Association (DSA), DSA began awarding the Bueno Prize in 2017.

 In addition to her many reviews and articles, her four books have made important and very different contributions to the field.
 In The Modern Dance: Seven Statements of Belief, seven leading choreographers discuss their approaches to the art.
 Doris Humphrey: An Artist First turns Humphrey’s unfinished autobiography into a full examination of her life and work.
 Dance as a Theatre Art provides a carefully annotated anthology of dance writing from the Renaissance to the present.
 And Next Week Swan Lake is concerned with the varied aesthetic considerations suggested by a dance performance, based on a lifetime of watching and thinking about dance.